capecchi/capecchi.github.io/_posts/2019-04-03-race-training-analysis.md

 <iframe src="/images/posts/rta_svd.html" height="500" width="800"></iframe>

+<h2>Mitigating Factors</h2>
 A few things to note.
 Obviously the human-achievable curve is high above my performance, no surprise.
 But I do note that the slope of the human-achievable curve is shallower than mine, meaning my max pace suffers more for higher mileage.
-However, these are often runs done on trails, over very uneven and technical terrain, hardly ideal for setting a max pace.
+However, there are numerous complicating factors.
+My runs (especially the longer ones) are often done on trails, over very uneven and technical terrain, hardly ideal for setting a max pace.
+Many of my shorter runs also include two furry companions who, while being quite capable of matching my moving pace, are likely to stop for potty breaks.
+Hydration, nutrition, and rest impact my performance, as does the fact that I'm rarely *trying* for a max-paced run.
 With that in mind though, this is a very cool way to set goal paces for distances I haven't run in a long time.